Iris Mack: Career

 Mack lectured and consulted on energy derivatives, quantitative finance and high-frequency trading for the Fitch 7City Certificate of Quantitative Finance Program in New York City, Fitch 7City Corporate Finance Consulting Group in Singapore and The Terrapinn Group in Singapore, Hong Kong, Indonesia, and London.
-In 2010 and 2011 she wrote a number of articles for the Huffington Post including "Bob Rubin Just Wants to Be Cuddled" where she describes her relationship with Bob Rubin in 2007 and 2008 during the financial crisis while he was Chairman and "Senior Counselor" at Citigroup.
+In 2010 and 2011 she wrote several articles for HuffPost including "Bob Rubin Just Wants to Be Cuddled" where she describes her relationship with Bob Rubin during the 2008 financial crisis, while he was chairman and "Senior Counselor" at Citigroup.

 She also served on the boards of the United States National Research Council's Transportation Research Board, the Edwin Moses Global Institute, the AlgoAnalytics Trading and Financial Analytics (India), MarketExpress Financial News and Research (India), the Women Mentor Women Foundation and the I Can Still Do That Foundation.

 Mack founded Phat Math Inc. in Miami, Florida in 2003.
 A few years later in 2007 she and her colleagues at Phat Math launched their prototype mathematics edutainment social network PhatMath.com.
 Students in grades K-12 and College have access to free 24/7 online math homework help on PhatMath.com, which was named one of the Top 50 Social Sites for Educators and Academics and 25 Useful Networking Sites for Grad Students.
 As of November 2016, PhatMath.com's website is not functioning.

 She has been an astronaut semifinalist, one of Glamour Magazine's "Top 10" college students, one of Glamour's "Top 10" working women, an investment banker, an Enron Energy Trader and an MIT professor.
 In addition, she was the second African-American female to earn a doctorate in Applied Mathematics from Harvard.
 Later she became a mathematics and business school professor, while simultaneously running a consulting firm.
 She also lectured at the graduate level on energy trading and risk management at the Freeman School of Business.